mikhaildruzhinin/async-space/README.md

 # async-space

-This is a game about a spaceship traversing the cosmos that I created to practis asynchronous programming with Python.
+This is a game about a spaceship traversing the cosmos that I created to practise asynchronous programming with Python.

 ![gif](spaceship.gif)

 ### How to install